 The route to Fionnphort takes us right across the island past some of Mull’s fantastic scenery.
-There there are no stopping points on the journey, our driver and guide provided an in depth commentary of local sites, island history and is quite the wildlife spotter, pointing out wild deer, sea eagles and the tourist favourite of the Highland cow.
+There there are no stopping points on the journey with the Three Isles Tour but our driver and guide provided an in depth commentary of local sites, island history and is quite the wildlife spotter, pointing out wild deer, sea eagles and the tourist favourite of the Highland cow.

 It turns out Mull is exceptionally green, which is in no doubt down to the lovely weather we were enjoying on our trip.
 Our guide highlights walking trails and important landmarks for anyone planing a return visit and I must include myself in that as having seen but a small part of Mull I’m eager to return.

 Once we have all been thoroughly dazzled with wealth of knowledge on the history of Mull and it’s people we find ourselves at Fionnphort, our departure point for the next stage of our Three Isle Tour.
 The bay itself is also a lovely spot with a gorgeous little beach but we’re straight onto our little boat in the hope of seeing some puffins!